glacials/friendly_uuid/README.md

 queries to discover the shortest-possible URL are quite expensive compared to O(1) lookups.
 (The query to discover a record _given_ a URL remains cheap.)

-2. The hard removal of `A` in the above example will cause `twos.dev/users/a` to point to `B`, rather than to 404 as a user might expect.
-This can be worked around by choosing to soft-delete records whenever you would normally hard-delete them.
+2. Deleting record `A` in the above example will cause `twos.dev/users/a` to point to `B`, rather than to 404 as a user might expect.
+You can work around this by choosing to soft-delete records whenever you would normally hard-delete them.

 ### Why use UUIDs?